Fountain Hill, Pennsylvania: 20th century

+In 1949, Fountain Hill annexed another parcel from Salisbury Township, bringing the borough to its present borders.

 Geography

 Fountain Hill is located at 40°36′6″N 75°23′47″W (40.601698, -75.396357).
 According to the U.S. Census Bureau, the borough has a total area of 0.7 sqmi, of which 0.7 sqmi is land and 1.41% is water.
 Fountain Hill is approximately 450 acre, predominantly residential in character, with approximately 1,754 dwelling units.
 It uses the Bethlehem ZIP code of 18015.

 Transportation

 As of 2010, there were 13.60 mi of public roads in Fountain Hill, of which 0.88 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 12.72 mi were maintained by the borough.

 No numbered highways pass through Fountain Hill.
-The main thoroughfare through the borough is Broadway, which follows a northeast-southwest alignment through the middle of town.
+The main thoroughfare through the borough is Broadway, which follows a northeast–southwest alignment through the middle of town.
 Pennsylvania Route 378 and Pennsylvania Route 412 are the closest numbered highways, both of which pass just to the east of Fountain Hill.